-2 STATUTORY FRAMEWORK
+STATUTORY FRAMEWORK

-The school will act in accordance with the following government legislation and guidance:
+The school will act in accordance with the following:

+Government legislation and guidance

-- The Children Act 1989 - The Children Act 2004 - Education Act 2002 - Keeping Children Safe in Education (DfE September 2016): Click HERE to be directed to this online document. - Working Together to Safeguard Children (2015): Click HERE to be directed to this online document. - The Education (Child Information) (England) Regulations 2005 - The Counter-Terrorism and Security Act 2015 s.
-26
+- The Children Act 1989.

+- The Children Act 2004.

+- Education Act 2002.

+- Keeping Children Safe in Education (DfE September 2016): Keeping children safe in education: for schools and colleges. - Working Together to Safeguard Children (2015) Working together to safeguard children. - The Education (Child Information) (England) Regulations 2005. - Prevent Duty for England and Wales (2015) under section 26 of the Counter-Terrorism and Security Act 2015. - Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015). - Dealing with Allegations of Abuse against Teachers and Other Staff (2012). - Children Missing Education Statutory guidance 2016. - Local Safeguarding Children Board Interagency and safeguarding procedures West Sussex Safeguarding Children Board.

-3 CONFIDENTIALITY
+4 CONFIDENTIALITY